CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 * Relationship between x_train and y_train
 * visual representation of the:
     * `python model = LinearRegression() model.fit(X_train, y_train)`
-    * Linear regression model between each independent variable with relation to dependent variable.
+    * Linear regression model between each independent variable in relation to the dependent variable.

-## Dependent Variable and Independent Varianle Linear Regression Model
+## Dependent Variable and Independent Variable Linear Regression Model
 ```python
 # Plotting the linear regression
 feature_index = 0  # Change this index to visualize other features